tarvt/artichral-smell-gnn/README.md

     ```

+2. Download the dataset from [Google Drive](https://drive.google.com/file/d/1YkFwFoly6AS3H4_omEGC5tBNDMxXBRSV/view?usp=sharing) unzip the dataset to the Dataset folder.

-2. Set Up the Python Environment and Install Dependencies
+3. Set Up the Python Environment and Install Dependencies

-3. Training the Model
+4. Training the Model

     ```bash